Roland Fryer

 Fryer began his research career studying social image and segregation, and then moved toward empirical issues, particularly those concerning race and ethnicity.
-His work on the racial achievement gap in the US led to a stint as Chief Equality Officer for New York City under Mayor Michael Bloomberg, in which role Fryer implemented a pilot program rewarding low-income students with money for earning high test scores.
-In 2019, he published a controversial analysis arguing that Black and Hispanic Americans were no more likely than white Americans to be shot by police in a given interaction with police.
+His work on the racial achievement gap in the US led to a stint as chief equality officer for New York City under Mayor Michael Bloomberg, in which role Fryer implemented a pilot program rewarding low-income students with money for earning high test scores.
+In 2019, he published an analysis arguing that Black and Hispanic Americans were no more likely than white Americans to be shot by police in a given interaction with police.

-In 2019, a series of investigations at Harvard determined that Fryer had engaged in "unwelcome conduct of a sexual nature" against at least five women, that he had fostered a hostile work environment in his lab, and also cited unspecified conduct violations regarding Fryer's grant spending and lab finances.
-As a result, Harvard suspended Fryer without pay for 2 years, closed his lab, and barred him from teaching or supervising students.
-In 2021, Harvard allowed Fryer to return to teaching and research, although he remained barred from supervising graduate students for at least another 2 years.
-Fryer apologized for the "insensitive and inappropriate comments that led to my suspension", saying that he "didn’t appreciate the inherent power dynamics in my interactions, which led me to act in ways that I now realize were deeply inappropriate for someone in my position."

 Early life and education

 Fryer grew up in Lewisville, Texas, where he had moved with his abusive alcoholic father at the age of 4.
-Fryer's mother left when he was very young, and his father, who beat his son, was convicted of rape, effectively leaving Fryer to fend for himself.
-Fryer became a "full fledged gangster by his teens".
+Fryer's mother left when he was very young, and his father, who beat his son, was convicted of rape, leaving Fryer on his own.
+He became a "full fledged gangster by his teens".

 Fryer attended Lewisville High School, where he starred in football and basketball.
-He earned an athletic scholarship from the University of Texas at Arlington.
+He earned an athletic scholarship to the University of Texas at Arlington.
 However, he never actually played for the Texas–Arlington Mavericks; instead he decided to embrace academics, joining the Honors College, whose dean helped find him an academic scholarship.
-He graduated in 1998 with a bachelor's degree magna cum laude in two-and-a-half years of study while working full time at a McDonalds drive-thru.
+He graduated in 1998 with a bachelor's degree magna cum laude in economics after two-and-a-half years of study while working full time at a McDonald's drive-thru.

 Fryer then did doctoral study in economics at Pennsylvania State University, receiving a Ph.D. in 2002.
 He then did postdoctoral research at the University of Chicago with Nobel laureate economist Gary Becker.
 Fryer has collaborated with several other academics, including Steven Levitt, the University of Chicago economist and author of Freakonomics, Glenn Loury, a Brown University economist, and Edward Glaeser, an urban economist at Harvard.

 Upon completing a three-year fellowship with the Harvard Society of Fellows at the end of the 2005–2006 academic year, Fryer joined Harvard's economics department as an assistant professor.
 In 2005, Fryer was also selected as one of the first Fletcher Foundation Fellows.